LynkRobotics/Lynk-Build-Logs/2025/Off-Season/LLKOffSeasonDev.md

 <h2><span style="color:#bf5700">Development Update</span></h2>
 </div>

+Hello everyone,

-Hello, I thought I would provide an update on the LLK since it has been a while since the last one.
+I wanted to provide an update on the LLK, as it has been a while since the last one.

-The LLK was rewritten from the ground up this year.
-Nothing changes the site's navigation; it is just simplified, so maintaining this project long-term is easy.
-That also includes a critical change: documents on the LLK are stored in our team drive, and they will not link to other teams' websites.
-This is because links have died when teams rewrote or reorganized their websites, so from now on, all documents will be stored in our drive.
+This year, the LLK has been rewritten from the ground up.
+While the site's navigation remains the same, it has been simplified to make long-term maintenance easier.
+One major change is that all documents on the LLK are now stored in our team drive and will not link to other teams' websites.
+This decision was made because links often become inactive when teams rewrite or reorganize their sites, so storing everything in our drive will prevent that issue.

-In 2024, we had 21k different visits to the LLK from various places, which is about 58 visits a day.
-That is insane, and I am glad people enjoy this tool.
-So far in 2025, we have ~9k visits!
-We would love to hear some feedback from people who use the library a lot, and how we can improve!
+In 2024, we had 21,000 unique visits to the LLK from various locations, averaging about 58 visits per day.
+That's incredible, and I'm thrilled to see that people find this tool valuable!
+So far in 2025, we have had approximately 9,000 visits.
+We would love to hear feedback from frequent users on how we can improve the LLK!

-The LLK is also looking for some more content to add, whether that be workshops, technical binders, whitepapers, code bases, or anything!
-Submit anything and everything [here](https://github.com/LynkRobotics/Lynk-Library-of-Knowledge/issues/new/choose).
+Additionally, the LLK is looking for more content to add—this could include workshops, technical binders, whitepapers, codebases, or anything else.
+Please submit your contributions [here](https://github.com/LynkRobotics/Lynk-Library-of-Knowledge/issues/new/choose).

 <div>
 <div align="left">